ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 According to the clinical genomics requirements, the Beacon protocol has evolved to cover the different entities and details arising from them.
 The model is now in its draft 4.
 Check out the [readthedocs](https://beacon-schema-2.readthedocs.io/en/latest/) for Beacon v2 default schema.

-*Figure 3 under development*
-Figure 3.
-Beacon v2 logical model
+*Beacon v2 logical model under development*

 The model above includes the following entities:
 * Dataset: groups variants or individuals (subjects) that have something in common.
 The relationship could be as weak as they are in the same repository or as strong as that they belong to the same study population.